T-T0ha/Connect-Four/README.md

 * Player vs AI mode
 * AI powered by **Minimax algorithm** with **Alpha-Beta pruning**

 > 🎮 Built as a group project by 3 team members.
-Ideal for academic game AI demonstrations.

 ---